 THE STORY of CREATION

 We will start on the north side closest to the Altar with the story of Creation.
-This series of the six days of Creation were the first windows, commissioned in 2002.
+These windows of the six days of Creation were the first created, commissioned in 2002.
 The first three days of Creation are represented here and encourage us to reflect on the scripture passages of Genesis.

 The next window shows the separation of earth and sea, by creating a dome in the middle of the waters, separating bodies of water.
 The dome was called “the sky.”
 God creates the world and gives names to His creations.
 This is Ge 1:6-8.